 Have you and your benefits team colleagues (and your company’s CFO) been mulling over the idea of making a change to your company’s benefit offerings for a while?
 If so, you’re not alone.
 With healthcare costs constantly rising, and so many things in flux with health insurance generally, a lot of companies are taking a long, hard look at their benefits program and thinking about how to make it work better.

-If you find yourself in this boat, here are four things I’d recommend (as a broker who’s helped many companies through this) you do before you commit to anything.
+If you find yourself in this boat, here are four things I’d recommend (as a broker who’s helped many companies through this) you do before you commit to anything in 2018.

 #1.
 Have a benefits heart-to-heart with your broker